 Madonna was a leader of a revolution that forever influenced the way we perceive erotic art.
 Through her sexy photos, she became a sign of free expression, showing the world that provocative art is more than just a feast for the eyes; it’s a symbol of empowerment and unbridled energy.
 In turn, Madonna’s exhibitionism expressed a clear agenda: Why merely shock people when you can lead a revolution?

 Madonna made this agenda clear in 1985 when she posed topless for Playboy in collaboration with the photographer, Bill Stone.
 In these monochromatic photos, she poses full-frontal with unshaved privates and underarms, indicating a trendy bohemian attitude toward her nakedness.

-However, Madonna’s photos were perceived as lewd and distasteful, provoking a surge of public controversy surrounding her image as both a pop star and role model.
-Nevertheless, Madonna’s full-on nudity showed a rich confidence and a willingness to confront the conservative values of her era.
+However, Madonna’s photos were perceived as lewd and distasteful, provoking a surge of public controversy surrounding her image as both a pop star and a role model.
+Nevertheless, Madonna’s full-on nudity showed rich confidence and a willingness to confront the conservative values of her era.